 Let’s first discuss the notebook itself before talking about the paper.
 The notebook is actually quite nice, although it doesn’t have many features.
 The spiral binding means that the notebook is going to lay flat no matter what.
 Unfortunately, the spiral can get in the way of writing, but mainly towards the beginning and end of the notebook.
 Every page of the notebook is perforated, so tearing out a page is easy should you need to.
 The cover material, while not my favorite, is quite durable and should do a good job of protecting the pages inside.
 It is not rigid, but should be stiff enough for most people to write on without a surface underneath.
 The elastic closure band that is attached to the back is nice and snug.
 The front page of the notebook has a motivational quote and space for personal info and some objectives.
 The middle page of the notebook is glossy and just has a motivational quote.
 Some people might choose to use this middle page to divide the notebook into two different sections, but you can always tear it out if you’d like.

 Now for the paper.
 I mentioned that the paper feels smooth and it is very nice to write on.
 It has a bit of feedback, but mostly offers a very smooth writing experience.
 Overall, this is great paper.
 It shows nice sheen and shading, has no observed feathering and very low ghosting.
 I was able to write on both sides of a sheet with very wet pens and could hardly see the writing on the other side.
 In fact, out of all of the papers I’ve used and tested, this Black n’ Red notebook has some of the lowest ghosting I’ve ever seen.
+Unfortunately, it does tend to bleed somewhat, so whether or not you’ll actually want to use both sides of a sheet is up in the air.

 The paper itself is a nice, bright white with grey lines and a header and footer area without any lines.
 The lines do have a bit of ink resist with certain inks, but not enough to worry about.
 In each of the four corners, there are small boxes with symbols in them.
 These allow you to use Scribzee, an app that allows you to scan and upload each page of your notebook to an account in the cloud.
 While it’s not something I plan on using, it’s a nice feature that doesn’t waste any room that you’d normally use for writing.